whitercactus/whitercactus.github.io/rankings/metalliadiscog.md

 ## 1. Ride The Lightning (1984)
 ![](img/rtl.png)

 My favorite Metallica album.
-Every song from this rcord is a certified banger.
+Every song from this record is a certified banger.
 From the title track, to 'For Whom the Bell Tolls', to 'Fade to Black', to the instrumental 'The Call of Ktulu'.
 Even 'Escape' is good.
 The production was a huge step up from Kill 'Em All.
 This album is a true masterpiece.